prinzz06/git-tuts/Readme.txt

-you can add it to your previous commit and ammend it First Stage it git add filename git commit --ammend -m "Adding more file to last commit"
+you can add it to your previous commit and ammend it First Stage it git add filename git commit --amend -m "Adding more file to last commit"